4th floor, Evelina London Children’s Hospital.

 Evelina London’s parking is at St Thomas’ Hospital.
 This car park is open 24 hours a day.
 There is limited space and there is an hourly fee for parking.
 Evelina London is close to many public transport links.
 See more information about travelling to Evelina London.

-One parent or carer is allowed to stay with their child overnight in pull-down beds at the child's bedside.
-For information about other places to stay, see accommodation.
+1 parent or carer is allowed to stay with their child overnight in pull-down beds at the child's bedside.
+For information about other places to stay, see our accommodation page.

-We have a parents' only sitting room, where you can relax with a cup of tea, or sit in peace and quiet away from the ward.
-We also have a separate kitchen for parents to prepare and store your own meals.
+We have a sitting room only for parents and carers, where you can relax with a cup of tea, or sit in peace and quiet away from the ward.
+We also have a separate kitchen for you to prepare and store your own meals.
 Please remember to label any items you keep in the fridge with your name and date.

-We also have a washing machine (although no dryer) as well as shower facilities for parents.
+We also have a washing machine (although no dryer) and shower facilities.

-We have one play area offering games and fun for children of all age groups.
-Play specialists are there to work with your child on the wards.
+We have 1 play area with games and fun for children of all age groups.
+Play specialists are there to work with your child.

-All children who are well enough are expected to attend the hospital school (term time only).
+All children who are well enough are expected to attend the hospital school during term time.

-- Lunch: 12 noon – hot or cold selection
+- Lunch: midday – hot or cold selection

 - Dinner: 5pm – hot or cold selection

-At breakfast, the food service assistant will bring the trolley to each bay and you will need to come and collect your food.
-At lunch and dinner, the trolley will remain by the kitchen and parents will be required to queue to collect the meals.
+At breakfast, the food service assistant will bring the trolley to each bay for you to come and collect your food.
+At lunch and dinner, the trolley will stay by the kitchen and you'll need to queue to collect meals.